phaethonp/digital_party/Myerson-Hurwicz-Growth-strategy.md

 1. The number of citizens participating in the communication system
 2. The growth rate

-## The Incentive efficient— Direct mechanism: The service
+## The Incentive efficient— Direct mechanism: Each service is modeled as a Direct Mechanism
 **The constraints**
 1. Incentive Compatibility: The objective is to encourage users to share their true preferences and information willingly
 2. Participation Constraint: Encourage users to participate by creating incentives and ensure that users are not better offf by not participating